Overview

 legal or disciplinary action with any federal or state statutory or regulatory agency.
 Likewise,

-neither the Firm nor its partners, officer or employees have ever been subject to disciplinary
+neither the Firm nor its partners, officers or employees have ever been subject to disciplinary

 action by self-regulatory organizations.